-Loving Beginnings Preschool and Child Care is committed to the inclusion of all children and families regardless of ability, language, race, ethnicity, religion, sexual orientation or health conditions.
+At Loving Beginnings Preschool and Child Care we are committed to the inclusion of all children and families regardless of ability, language, race, ethnicity, religion, sexual orientation, or health conditions.

 All children are capable and competent.
 As an educator of very young children, I feel strongly about providing the best foundation for all children in my care.
 The first five years of life are critical to shaping brain development.
-Early experiences provide a direct impact on children’s learning and development.
-Children must be given opportunities to have meaningful learning experiences that support the foundation for all future learning.
+Early experiences directly influence the child's learning and development.
+Children must have opportunities to engage in meaningful experiences that support the foundation of future learning.

-For this reason, I have adopted a Reggio inspired approach to education.
+I have been strongly influenced by constructivist teaching practices that center the child and focus on their interests.
+I have been inspired by the work of Loris Malaguzzi who founded the educational philosophy known as the Reggio Emilia Approach.
 The Reggio approach comes out of Reggio Emilia, Italy.
 At the center of this approach is a core belief that curriculum comes from, and is driven by the children, that teachers are co-learners and researchers alongside children and that the environment (classroom) is the “third teacher”.
 I happily embrace the idea that children are prewired as researchers of their surroundings!
 I am committed to creating an environment that will inspire a love of learning and it is my personal value that I need to be constantly engaging in the learning process with children.
 I have so much to learn and they teach me every day.

 I cannot teach anybody anything.
 I can only make them think.